[Subtitled: It’s not you, it’s me. Actually, it’s you.]

 Are you hiring with core values in mind?

-Are you hiring, reviewing, rewarding and firing using your company's stated core values as your guide?
+Are you hiring, reviewing, rewarding and firing using your company’s stated core values as your guide?
 You should.
-Take a look at this video featuring Jim Collins, Tony Hsieh, and Steve Jobs - all talking about hiring specifically around your company's core values
+Take a look at this video Zappos CEO Tony Hsieh, talking about hiring specifically around your company’s core values.

 So what do you do next?